Feb. 22, 2046. Thursday. 10 years old.

 With a stern gaze, his mother waited.
-Kiyro withered in her gaze unable to say anything.
-His hand slipped behind him, his foot kicked back and forth unable to hide his nervousness.
+Kiyro withered in her gaze, unable to say anything.
+His hand slipped behind him; his foot kicked back and forth, unable to hide his nervousness.
 For a moment, his mouth opened up to tell her, but it quickly closed.

-Kiyro could see the love in her eyes, and he felt a ting of sadness and hurt for what he had done to his mother.
+Kiyro could see the love in her eyes, and he felt a tinge of sadness and hurt for what he had done to his mother.
 “I’m sorry.
 I ate the cookie and didn’t share it with Kyle.”

 “I know.
 Thank you for telling me the truth Kiyro.”
 She pulled him into a big hug.
 “I’m proud of you.”

-A smile broke out from Kiyro’s face.
+A smile broke out on Kiyro’s face.

 His mother pulled them out with a mitten and started to put the cookies on a plate.
 She then poured two cups of milk.